 Sound Financial Management

-Time and again, the men and women of AK Steel have demonstrated an incredible resolve to rise to meet the challenge.
-I am fortunate to lead an excellent management team with a track record of success that will continue to serve the company well as we take advantage of the opportunities in 2014 and beyond.
-In addition, AK Steel is well-served by its Board of Directors.
-Robert H. Jenkins (Lead Director), Richard A. Abdoo, John S. Brinzo, Dennis C. Cuneo, William K. Gerber, Dr. Bonnie G. Hill, Ralph S. (“Mike”) Michael III, Shirley D. Peterson and Dr. James A. Thomson have many years of distinguished service on our Board.
-I am also pleased to welcome two new members to our Board, Mark G. Essig and Vicente Wright.
-I would like to take this opportunity to thank each of our Board members for his or her strong support and leadership in 2013.
-I would especially like to thank Bonnie Hill, who is retiring from our Board in May of 2014 after 20 years of dedicated service.
-We sincerely appreciate Bonnie’s service to the company and wish her great success in her future endeavors.
+In addition, AK Steel is well-served by its Board of Directors, including Robert H. Jenkins (Lead Director), Richard A. Abdoo, John S. Brinzo, Dennis C. Cuneo, Mark G. Essig, William K. Gerber, Ralph S. (“Mike”) Michael III, Shirley D. Peterson, Dr. James A. Thomson and Vicente Wright.
+I am also pleased to welcome, Sheri H. Edison, as the newest member of our Board of Directors.
+I would like to take this opportunity to thank each of them for his or her strong support and leadership in 2014.
+I would especially like to thank Shirley Peterson, who is retiring from our Board in May of 2015 after 11 years of dedicated service.
+We sincerely appreciate Shirley’s service to the company and wish her great success in her future endeavors.